How can an integrated solution provide true Process Improvement?

 Process Improvements along with a Technology Upgrade encompasses three main areas:

 Simple Automation: This change is a low value / low complexity improvement.
 It involves no real change to the process and only small improvements in speed due to automation.
-For example, a company has a report that is generated and sent for approval.
+For example, a company has a process improvement report that is generated and sent for approval.
 It may be possible for the system to email the report instead of someone going in to the system and running the report themselves.
 If data is keyed in manually then a link between systems could reduce process time and errors due to redundant data entry.
 The only real difference is that the most basic of manual tasks have been taken over by system processing.
 These types of process improvements are best suited for repetitive tasks that do not enable the company to differentiate itself from the competition.

 Process Redesign: This change is an incremental improvement and could involve the elimination of some steps in the process or a change in the process flow.
 Using our idea of the report that is generated, analysis of the process may reveal that there is a redundant layer of approval or the same data is being keyed in more than once.
 Process redesign would involve removing the extra layer of approval or the step required to key in the data the second time.
 This sort of improvement means that the process looks very similar to its previous state but is more streamlined and efficient.
 Processing time and costs are reduced through the elimination of these steps.